gsinghjay/LLMAdapterClient/STORY.md

     1. Data Generation: Uses GPT-3.5-turbo to create training examples
     2. Model Training: Uses deepseek-ai/deepseek-r1-distill-qwen-1.5b with LoRA
   - The Publisher (✅ completed) manually uploads adapters to shared storage
+  - The Python Process Manager (✅ completed) manages communication with Python scripts
-  - The ChatClient (🔄 in progress) retrieves adapters from shared storage
+  - The ChatClient (🔄 in progress) retrieves adapters from shared storage and communicates with Python

 ## How Data Flows
 When you run the program, here's what happens: